Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 And if there is any time of the year to up your guacamole game, it is Super Bowl Sunday, so we are hacking the snack stadium.

-Everyone is totally obsessed with um Pinterest.
+Everyone is totally obsessed with on Pinterest.

 Oh, yes.

-So, and we party in Atlanta like it's the big game day every day.
+And we party in Atlanta like it's the big game day every day.

-I mean, We know how to go throw a good party.
+I mean, we know how to go throw a good party.

 So I'm bringing the party in a glass.

-A cocktail today for you all is a sweet tea bourbon punch.
+My cocktail today for you all is a sweet tea bourbon punch.

 What?